What is Supply Chain?

 Procurement

-The procurement stage involves purchasing the materials involved in the supply chain.
+The procurement stage involves purchasing the materials involved in the supply chain of the business.
 This stage includes activities from supplier selection, price negotiations, to contract signing.
 A good procurement strategy is essential to obtain quality materials at the most favorable prices.

 Production

-The production stage is when the business creates products using raw materials.
-This stage requires planning production processes, managing labor, and optimizing manufacturing efficiency.
-Good production planning is important to ensure the right amount of products to meet customer demands.
+The production stage is where the business creates products using raw materials.
+This stage requires planning production processes, managing labor, and optimizing production efficiency.
+Good production planning is important to ensure the required quantity of products to meet customer demands.

 Storage

-Storage is the stage where finished products are temporarily kept.
+Storage is the stage where the produced products are temporarily stored.
 During this stage, factors such as inventory management and warehouse organization should be carefully considered.
-Good storage management optimizes stock levels while ensuring product safety and accessibility.
+Good storage management ensures the safety and accessibility of products while optimizing stock levels.

 Distribution

 The distribution stage involves delivering products to consumers.
-Activities such as logistics planning, transportation management, and customer deliveries are important here.
+Activities such as logistics planning, transportation management, and customer deliveries are important at this stage.
 A good distribution strategy ensures products reach customers on time and accurately.

 Benefits of Supply Chain Management